-Generalized anxiety disorder (GAD) is a common mental health condition which is highly treatable.
-If you think you or a loved one is suffering from GAD, then make sure to consult a doctor or a mental health professional immediately.
-Although generalized anxiety disorder treatment can be a time-taking and complicated process, the outlook for patients is mostly positive.
+Generalized anxiety disorder is a highly treatable mental disorder.
+If you think you or a loved one may be suffering from GAD, try to consult a mental health professional as soon as possible.
+Although generalized anxiety disorder treatment can be a time-taking and complicated process, the outcome for patients is mostly positive.

 - Borza L. (2017).
 Cognitive-behavioral therapy for generalized anxiety.
 Dialogues in clinical neuroscience, 19(2), 203–208. https://doi.org/10.31887/DCNS.2017.19.2/lborza

 - Acceptance and Commitment Therapy in the treatment of anxiety: a systematic review.
-2013.
+(2013).
+In www.ncbi.nlm.nih.gov.
+Centre for Reviews and Dissemination (UK).
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK159897/

-- Petkus, A. J., & Wetherell, J. L. (2013).
-Acceptance and commitment therapy with older adults: Rationale and considerations.
-Cognitive and Behavioral Practice, 20(1), 47–56. https://doi.org/10.1016/j.cbpra.2011.07.004
+- Petkus, A. J., M A, & Wetherell, J. L. (2013).
+Acceptance and Commitment Therapy with Older Adults: Rationale and Considerations.
+Cognitive and behavioral practice, 20(1), 47–56. https://doi.org/10.1016/j.cbpra.2011.07.004

 - Fonagy P. (2015).
 The effectiveness of psychodynamic psychotherapies: An update.
 World psychiatry : official journal of the World Psychiatric Association (WPA), 14(2), 137–150. https://doi.org/10.1002/wps.20235